Sober (Pink song): Chart performance

 "Sober" debuted at number 53 on the Billboard Hot 100 issue dated December 13, 2008.
 After falling to number 65, the song jumped to number 49.
 In its fourth week, the song cracked the top-forty, reaching number 34, while in its eighth week, it entered the top-twenty, reaching number 20.
 After weeks fluctuating on the charts, the song reached a peak of number 15 on the issue dated March 7, 2009.

-In other Billboard component charts, "Sober" was even more successful, reaching number 3 on the Pop Songs chart, and topping the Adult Top 40 chart, becoming her third consecutive number-one there, with "Who Knew" and "So What" being the two prior.
+On other Billboard component charts, "Sober" was even more successful, reaching number 3 on the Pop Songs chart, and topping the Adult Top 40 chart, becoming her third consecutive number-one there, with "Who Knew" and "So What" being the two prior.
 It was also the first time an artist scored three consecutive number ones on the Adult Top 40 in the chart's history, as well as the first time a female artist has achieved three number ones on the chart.
 As of May 2011, "Sober" has sold over 2,037,000 downloads in the United States, becoming the second million-selling song from the Funhouse album.
 Elsewhere, the song became a top-ten hit in over twelve countries.

 "Sober" made its debut on the Australian ARIA Singles Chart, entering at number 16 and peaking at number 6 six weeks later.
 In 2009, the song was certified double platinum by the Australian Recording Industry Association for shipments of over 140,000 copies.
 In New Zealand, the song debuted at number 35 and peaked at number 7, on December 15, 2008.
 In the United Kingdom, the song entered at number 80 and eventually peaked at number 9.
-In Austria, "Sober" peaked at number 4, and remained at its peak position for five non-consecutive weeks, while in Netherlands, it charted higher, reaching number 2.
+In Austria, "Sober" peaked at number 4, and remained at its peak position for five non-consecutive weeks, while in the Netherlands, it charted higher, reaching number 2.
 In Canada, "Sober" debuted at number 66 and went on to peak at number 8.